 As in other countries, Spanish architecture also reflected internal ideological divisions or regional rivalry.
 Castles, for example, didn’t always signify a means of defence against a foreign force; they might be built by a ruler to reinforce his control within his own territory.
 In other instances, castles were a visible expression of the power, wealth or prestige acquired by an individual, in which case they were more likely to be palatial than military in their structure.

 Buildings as expressions of power, prestige etc. are still very much with us.
 Take, for example, skyscrapers, for long associated with the U.S.A.
 They are architectural metaphors of the rise of that country as a world power.
 Now other growing world powers (e.g. India, China, Brazil) or countries wishing to be “seen” (e.g. Malaysia, Dubai), are all busy constructing skyscrapers or hugely impressive buildings (such as e.g. sports stadiums).

-What we want to do in these pages is look over the remarkable variety of Spanish architecture.
+What we want to do in these pages is look over the remarkable variety of architecture in Spain.
 We’ll start with the Romans who controlled Spain for some 600 years, and left one of the richest and most varied architectural legacies of all, including walled cities, theatres, amphitheatres, arenas, aqueducts and bridges.

 The Middle Ages are a particularly exciting period in Spanish architecture because of the meeting of two major cultures: Christian and Muslim (Moorish is the usual term in the Spanish context).